Yes, you can refinish a hardwood floor.

 Meet the Dirt Dragon!

-Have you ever noticed that you can’t get your floor really clean in winter?
+Have you ever noticed that winter muck is gosh darn hard to remove from your hardwood flooring, Minnesota residents?
 That’s because regular mopping just spreads the dirt around.
 More

 Four out of five floors NEED a drum sander.